 Overview: The Steve Hicks School of Social Work and the Dell Medical School at The University of Texas at Austin are recruiting four postdoctoral fellows through a T32 award from the National Heart, Lung, and Blood Institute (NHLBI).
-The goal of the postdoctoral training program is to increase diversity in behavioral, population, and implementation science research to promote health equity in cardiovascular disease.
+The goal of the postdoctoral training program is to increase diversity in behavioral, population, and implementation science research to promote equity in cardiovascular health.
 The program will enhance inter-professional education efforts already underway at UT Austin with involvement from 32 mentors across the Steve Hicks Schools of Social Work, Dell Medical School, School of Nursing, Population Research Center, School of Public Health, and the College of Pharmacy.
 Two fellows will be appointed in each of the schools of social work and medicine.
 This is a two-year fellowship, contingent upon satisfactory progress, with a start date of 9/1/18.

 Postdoctoral fellows will further their research and training agendas through formal mentorship and coursework, seminars, conferences, and other career development activities.
 Each fellow will have a primary mentor assisted by other mentors in a team approach.
 They will work with established investigators on research projects and be expected to prepare and submit manuscripts for publication, present at local and national conferences, and develop and submit at least one grant proposal by the end of the fellowship term.
 Fellows will be trained in community-based participatory research methods and population health science.
-They will implement evidence-based interventions and/or produce scientific evidence with the ultimate goal of increasing health equity in heart and lung diseases, including their behavioral risk factors.
+They will implement evidence-based interventions and/or produce scientific evidence with the ultimate goal of increasing equity in heart and lung health, including behavioral risk factors.
 Dell Medical School is uniquely designed to promote population health while the Steve Hicks School of Social Work is rooted in an equity lens and has a strong community-based focus; furthermore, the schools have an established and successful partnership.

-Eligibility: Individuals underrepresented in health-related sciences (African Americans, Hispanic Americans, Native Americans, Alaskan Natives, Hawaiian Natives, natives of the U.S. Pacific Islands, and individuals with physical or mental disabilities) are eligible to apply for the fellowship.
+Eligibility: Individuals underrepresented in health-related sciences (African Americans, Hispanic Americans, Native Americans, Alaskan Natives, Hawaiian Natives, natives of the U.S. Pacific Islands, and individuals with physical or mental disabilities, first-generation college students) are eligible to apply for the fellowship.
 All applicants must be a citizen or permanent resident of the United States at the time of application.
 Applicants are required to possess a PhD, MD, or other doctoral degree in a related discipline, or be enrolled in an accredited doctoral degree program and fulfill all degree requirements prior to program entry.

 The Steve Hicks School of Social Work is committed to a policy of equal opportunity for all persons and does not discriminate on the basis of race, color, national origin, age, marital status, sex, sexual orientation, gender identity, gender expression, disability, religion, or veteran status in employment, educational programs and activities, and admissions.